 N55 hereby encourage persons to copy the systems and set up their own XYZ FACTORY.

-N55 have established a XYZ FACTORY in Copenhagen, Denmark and one in Hamburg, Germany.
-Join one of our frequent workshops in XYZ NODES building by sending a mail to email@example.com.
+N55 have established a XYZ FACTORY in Copenhagen, Denmark.
+Join one of our frequent workshops in XYZ NODES building by sending a mail to firstname.lastname@example.org.

 The XYZ FACTORY consists of a framework constructed using the XYZ NODES system that provides tables etc and a series of standard machines.
 Core machines are a drill press and a saw, both essential to the fabrication of the basic rods in the XYZ NODES system.